PiercingXX/Piercingxx/README.md

 - **furi‑phone‑colemak‑keyboard** — a Squeekboard/Phosh on‑screen Colemak layout tuned for Furi phone screens

 ### Local AI & self‑hosting
-- **Skippy** — The local‑first AI assistant on one box and zero cloud.
+- **Skippy** — The local‑first AI assistant on my own hardware and private cloud.
-	- Skippy is truley a universal AI.
+	- Skippy is truly a universal AI.
  		- Terminal coding agent
    		- Personal assistant Home Assistant tie-in
-     	- Per‑person/per-location reconization and memory
+     	- Per‑person/per-location recognition and memory
      	- Mobile app remote over Tailscale (text *and* voice).
       	- Optional Discord presence (text *and* voice).
 	- The brain is served locally by whatever model your hardware can manage.